tlswg/tls-key-share-prediction/draft-davidben-tls-key-share-prediction.md

 When connecting to a service endpoint whose HTTPS or SVCB record contains the `tls-supported-groups` parameter, the client evaluates the server preferences against its own and predicts named groups to send in the `key_share` extension.
 In evaluating the server preferences, the client MUST ignore any codepoints that it does not support or recognize.

-If one of the following hold, the client MAY use the result to predict key shares in the initial ClientHello:
+If the resulting prediction is consistent with client preferences, as described in {{tls-client-behavior}}, the client MAY use the result to predict key shares in the initial ClientHello.

-* The HTTPS or SVCB record was authenticated by the origin server, or

-* The resulting prediction is consistent with client preferences, as described in {{tls-client-behavior}}

 Otherwise, the client SHOULD ignore the parameter and compute `key_share` via its usual logic.
-Note a secure connection to the DNS resolver, such as DNS over TLS {{?RFC7858}} or DNS over HTTPS {{?RFC8484}}, is not sufficient to authenticate the record by the origin server.

 ## Misprediction